© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Maes Dyfnant Round Cairn is a scheduled monument protected by Cadw under reference MG133.
 View the official record →

-Maes Dyfnant Round Cairn is a prehistoric burial monument located in Wales and designated as a scheduled ancient monument under Cadw reference MG133.
+Maes Dyfnant Round Cairn is a Neolithic or Bronze Age funerary monument located in Wales, designated as a scheduled ancient monument under the Cadw SAM reference MG133.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG133.

 Maes Dyfnant Round Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Maes Dyfnant Round Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG133.